nrajasin/Network-intrusion-dataset-creator/README.md

     ```
     conda update --prefix /home/joe/anaconda3 anaconda
     ```

-1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
-Create a new one if you find you need it and submit a pull request.
-    1. If running pypy then
-        1. ` pypy3 -mpip install pyyaml`
-1. `tshark` is installed, reachable and, on the PATH.
-This python program for tshar with somehting like:
+1. Running in live capture mode may require *sudo* access to access the network in promiscuous mode.
+You will be prompted for a password at execution time
     ```
     cmd = "sudo tshark -r /path/filename -V -T json"
     ```
+1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
+Create a new one if you find you need it and submit a pull request.
+    1. pypy is slower than cpython as of 2022/10.
+If running pypy then you need to instal pyyaml: ` pypy3 -mpip install pyyaml`

 ## Command line execution
 1. You can see the command line options `python3 main.py --help`